 - Global Brand, Innovation & Sustainability

 - Global Supply Chain

-- Global Operational Services
+- · Global Digital & Business Services

-These business units and global units are described in more detail on page 28.
+These units are described in more detail on page 34.

 Essity's business units and global units adhere to the principle of distinct decentralization of responsibility and authority.
 The business units and the global units have a delegated responsibility for managing and developing their respective operations through established objectives and strategies, a process that is also centrally coordinated.
 The business units are responsible for their operating results, capital and cash flow.
 The business and earnings position is followed up by the entire Executive Management Team on a monthly basis.
 Each quarter, business review meetings are conducted during which the management of each business unit personally meets with the President and the CFO.
 These meetings function as a complement to the daily monitoring of operations.
-Through working procedures and terms of reference, a number of issues of material significance are placed under the control of the CEO and the company's Board of Directors.
+Through working procedures and terms of reference, a number of issues of material significance are placed under the control of the President and the company's Board of Directors.